shinysung/HTML_Project_Airline2/README.md

-Project name : Sungshine Airline2
+Project name : Sungshine Airline ver.2

 Description:

-Implementing a flight booking page.
+Implementing a upgraded flight booking page.

 P.S. .svg files need to be in the folder named 'images'